Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Data Statement for HatemojiCheck

 \subsection{Speech Situation}

 The modality of all test cases is written text embedded with emoji.
+The empirical investigation using Twitter's streaming API was conducted between 1st--14th April 2021.
 The first set of test cases was created between 26th April--7th May 2021.
 The first round of annotation ran between 7th--14th May 2021.
 The second round of cases was created and re-issued between 14th--21st May 2021.